 Mad Rock Drifter

-The Mad Rock Drifter is an inexpensive shoe with a barebones construction.
+The Mad Rock Drifter is an inexpensive shoe with a barebones, no-frills construction.
 If you’re unsure where to start, and aren’t ready to shell over the $130+ for a handmade Italian shoe, then these might be a good fit for you.

-The Drifter is a flat shoe with a slightly asymmetrical shape.
-For a beginner, they won’t feel too different from the rental shoe so the learning curb is rather limited.
+The Drifter is a flat shoe with a low asymmetrical shape.
+For a beginner, they won’t feel too different from the rental shoe so the learning curve is rather limited.
 It has a medium-stiff sole so it’ll provide you with the required support while remaining sensitive to smaller edges but lacks in sensitivity.

 Honestly, I’m not going to oversell you on the Drifter.
 If you want to spend as little money as possible, then they are decent option.
-Be warned though, they really lack performance and prepare yourself for very little sensitivity and plenty of stretch in all the wrong places.
+Be warned though, they lack performance and you will have very little sensitivity with plenty of stretch in all the wrong places.

 Nevertheless, they’ll support you in comfort as you hone your technique, all the while you won’t feel guilty about scuffing up them up.